q2softwarenl/spatie-medialibrary-manager/README.md

 4. Configure the model policy before you can use the manager.
 After that, you can configure the manager with custom language files, custom configuration and display.
 Use the following policies for each model that has media and implenents the Spatie Medialibrary Manager:

-    - `spatieMedialibraryManagerUploadMediaToCollection`
-    - `spatieMedialibraryManagerDownloadAllMediaFromCollection`
+    - `spatieMedialibraryManagerEditMedia`
-    - `spatieMedialibraryManagerEditMediaInCollection`
+    - `spatieMedialibraryManagerDeleteMedia`
     - `spatieMedialibraryManagerMoveMedia`
+    - `spatieMedialibraryManagerUploadMedia`
-    - `spatieMedialibraryManagerMoveMediaFromCollectionToCollection`
+    - `spatieMedialibraryManagerDownloadMedia`
-    - `spatieMedialibraryManagerDeleteMedia`
+    - `spatieMedialibraryManagerDownloadAllMedia`
     - [Take a look at the UserPolicy.php sample file](./stubs/UserPolicy.php)

-4. Use the component in your Blade file and add a model that implements the `Spatie\MediaLibrary\HasMedia` interface via the `model`-property.
+4. Add the component and provide a model that implements the `Spatie\MediaLibrary\HasMedia` interface via the `model`-property.
 The manager will auto-detect registered mediacollections.
 [How to register a media collection?](#register-a-media-collection)

     ```html
     <livewire:spatie-medialibrary-manager